Wednesday, January 31, 2018

 The end of World War I triggered a real-estate boom in West Ridge.
 Brick bungalows and two flats became the dominant residential structures in the neighborhood.
 Apartment buildings also appeared, but relatively poor transportation facilities in the area before 1930 limited the demand for large multiunit buildings.
 By the end of the 1920s, Park Gables and several Tudor revival apartment buildings clustered around Indian Boundary Park.
 A tennis club built in the Tudor revival style opened at 1925 West Thome Avenue.
 A business district along Devon Avenue also developed during this period.
 The area's population swelled from about 7,500 in 1920 to almost 40,000 by 1930, and local residents looked to their Community for goods and services.

 Unlike many Chicago communities, West Ridge grew steadily during the 1930s.
-However, population growth and economic development did not alter the overwhelming residential character of the Community.
+However, population growth and economic development did not alter the Community's overwhelming residential character.
 The area has no manufacturing establishments, and its economic base remains primarily commercial.
 Population growth necessitated more housing units, and larger, multiunit structures appeared.
 One of the most significant residential construction projects in Chicago during the 1930s, the Granville Garden Apartments in the 6200 block of Hoyne Avenue, was built in 1938 to help meet the need for housing.

 Lots of restaurants sprouted up, then changed owners.
 Some changed names but continued to draw people from Chicago's northside and the north and northwestern suburbs.
 Some of the Community's favorites were Hot Dog Joints like The Red Hot Ranch, Ruby's Hot Dogs (Rockwell and Devon at the alley), Fluky's, Wolfy's, Gilly's Hot Dogs (California & Devon at the alley), DanDees, Paul's Umbrella (Touhy & California NE corner), Terry's Hot Dogs (Touhy & E of California) and Dewey's Hamburger & Chili to mention just a few.